Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 - Auto-scalable

 ```
 NOTE: In Dataprep, the flows are implemented as sequence of recipes.
-The recipes are data processing steps built from a library of Wrangler.
+The recipes are data processing
-Cloud Dataprep Wrhanglers write beam code in CLoud Dataflow.
+steps built from a library of Wrangler.
+Cloud Dataprep Wranglers write beam code in Cloud Dataflow.
 1. Build recipes in Cloud Dataprep UI.
 2. Converts repices to Beam.
 3. Runs a Cloud Dataflow job pipeline.